-- 12.6 Marketers should not falsely claim that a product is able to cure illness, dysfunction or malformations. - 12.7 References to the relief of symptoms or the superficial signs of ageing are acceptable if they can be substantiated.
-Unqualified claims such as "cure" and "rejuvenation" are not generally acceptable, especially for cosmetic products. - 12.8 Marketers must hold proof before claiming or implying that a minor addiction or a bad habit can be treated without effort from those suffering. - Marketers must not encourage consumers to use a product to excess and must hold proof before suggesting their product or therapy is guaranteed to work, absolutely safe or without side-effects (subject to rule 12.19). - 12.10 Marketing communications must not suggest that any product is safe or effective merely because it is "natural" or that it is generally safer because it omits an ingredient in common use.
+(This rule reflects a prohibited practice from Schedule 20 of the DMCCA.
+See note in Section 3 for more details). - 12.7 References to the relief of symptoms or the superficial signs of ageing are acceptable if they can be substantiated.
+Unqualified claims such as "cure" and "rejuvenation" are not generally acceptable, especially for cosmetic products. - Marketers must hold proof before claiming or implying that a minor addiction or a bad habit can be treated without effort from those suffering. - Marketers must not encourage consumers to use a product to excess and must hold proof before suggesting their product or therapy is guaranteed to work, absolutely safe or without side-effects (subject to rule 12.19). - 12.10 Marketing communications must not suggest that any product is safe or effective merely because it is "natural" or that it is generally safer because it omits an ingredient in common use.